Crafting a Class

-Brand new class launching in January 2020.
 If you want to teach your own hands-on art classes and you don’t know where to get started, this is the class for you.
-Register before February 29, 2020 with the discount code LAUNCH to get 10% off the class.
+An in-depth class to help you design and teach your own hands-on classes.

 I also want to offer teachers who are already out there teaching something a special deal.
 If you are already teaching a class and you want to take this one to build your skills and try to make your classes better then I want to help you do that!
 Send an email to firstname.lastname@example.org with something that shows me what you are teaching (a screenshot of the class registration page, a photo of the class flyer, a link to it on a website) and I will email you a coupon code for 20% off your registration.

 Learn more about how to design fabrics with Spoonflower, PicMonkey, Photoshop and more.
 I offer basic classes for beginners that will walk you through designing and uploading your very first design and building skills in PicMonkey.
 In the near future, I plan to offer intermediate and master classes for students who want to dig in to learning seamless repeats, Photoshop, Illustrator and more.
 Keep an eye on this page.

 - Classes are offered using the CourseCraft platform.
 To access the classes, you just have to set up a free account with them and you can do that when you enroll.

 - You can sign in to your account and have access to all of the class materials any time so you can do the class at your own pace and come back to it any time.

 - The lessons work great on computers, laptops or iPad/tablet.
 (Depending on the class topic, you may need to use a computer to follow along with some of the hands on projects.
 A tablet won’t work for everything.)

 - You don’t need any special software to watch the video or participate in class.
 It all works in your regular web browser.